iifl-logo

 The company has adequate internal control system commensurate with its size and business.
 The company Com- plied with all applicable statutes, policies, procedures, listing requirements and management guidelines.
 It Adheres to applicable accounting standards and polices.

-Banas has robust internal audit programme, where the internal auditors, an independent firm of chartered accountants, conduct a risk-based audit with a view to not only test adherence to laid down policies and procedures but also to suggest improvements in processes and systems.
+Banas has robust internal audit Programme, where the internal auditors, an independent firm of chartered accountants, conduct a risk-based audit with a view to not only test adherence to laid down policies and procedures but also to suggest improvements in processes and systems.
 Their audit program is agreed upon by the Audit Commit- tee.
 Internal audit observations and recommendations are reported to the Audit Committee, which monitors the implementation of such recommendations.

 HUMAN RESOURCE:

 The Company has excellent combination of experienced and talented employees.
-The Company also undertakes on regular basis various training programmes to keep its employees updated on new technical developments and information which directly results in optimum capacity utilization and cost effectiveness.
+The Company also undertakes on regular basis various training Programmes to keep its employees updated on new technical developments and information which directly results in optimum capacity utilization and cost effectiveness.
 The Companys relation with its employees continues to be cordial.
-The Company always reciprocates commitment to its employees in order to motivate them to perform the best.

 FULFILLMENT OF RBI NORMS AND STANDARDS: